ckpath [-Q] [-W width] [-a | l] [-b | c | f | y] [-n [o | z]] [-rtwx] [-d default] [-h help] [-e error] [-p prompt] [-k pid [-s signal]]

 If the prompt, help or error message is not defined, the default message (as defined under EXAMPLES) is displayed.

 Three visual tool modules are linked to the ckpath command.
 They are errpath (which formats and displays an error message on the standard output), helppath (which formats and displays a help message on the standard output), and valpath (which validates a response).
+These modules should be used in conjunction with Framed Access Command Environment (FACE) objects.
+In this instance, the FACE object defines the prompt.

 The following options are supported: